elegant-scipy/elegant-scipy/markdown/ch7.markdown

 column dimension.
 (This is called a "*rigid* registration".)

 To simplify the code, we'll use the scikit-image *transform* module to compute the shift and rotation of the image.
+SciPy's `optimize` requires a vector of parameters as input.
+These are just numbers, without meaning.
+We first make a function that will take such a vector and produce a rigid transformation with the right parameters:

 ```python
 from skimage import transform